The consumer secrets that drive B2B marketing

 3. Longer Sales Cycle: B2B purchases are usually more complex, expensive, and involve numerous people; the cycle is longer and slower.

-4. Higher Price Points: B2B transactions tend to be more expensive than B2C and are largely based on logic, objectives, benefits, and ROI.
+4. Higher Price Points: B2B transactions are more expensive than B2C and are largely based on logic, objectives, benefits, and ROI.

 5. Fewer, Larger Buyers: B2B target prospects can be narrowed down by industry, company size, geographic area, etc.

 When we think about the word “brand,” we often associate it with B2C much faster than B2B.
-The truth is, despite the differences, branding matters in B2B marketing for one simple reason: B2B buyers are people, and people have emotions that can impact economic decision-making.
+Despite the differences, branding matters in B2B marketing for one simple reason: B2B buyers are people, and people have emotions that can impact economic decision-making.

-Jamie described this perfectly by saying, “People buy for emotional reasons, and then rationalize their purchases with logic.”
-While about 80% of the B2B purchase is driven by logic, emotion account for the remaining 20%, and leveraging this can help differentiate you from competitors.
+Jamie described this perfectly: “People buy for emotional reasons and then rationalize their purchases with logic.”
+While about 80% of B2B purchases are driven by logic, emotion accounts for the remaining 20%, and leveraging this can help differentiate you from competitors.

-As a B2B marketer, your job is to find out what these reasons are, andincorporate them into your nurturing efforts.
-For example, launch a feedback survey, call new and long-time customers, and try to find out what these hidden reasons are to convert more future prospects into customers.
+As a B2B marketer, your job is to discover these reasons and incorporate them into your nurturing efforts.
+For example, launch a feedback survey, call new and long-time customers, and try to uncover these hidden reasons to convert more future prospects into customers.

-Initially, many of them will tell you they purchased your product or service for logical reasons, such as pricing, better terms, or certain features.
-However, dig deeper, and see if you can find out whether it was also because they really liked your team, or even a particular sales person.
+Many will tell you they purchased your product or service for logical reasons, such as pricing, better terms, or certain features.
+However, dig deeper and see if you can find out whether it was also because they really liked your team or even a particular salesperson.

-One B2C example that Jamie offered to help visualize the complexity behind purchasing decisions is buying a cup of coffee.
+Jamie offered one B2C example to help visualize the complexity behind purchasing decisions: buying a cup of coffee.
 He asked, “What are people really buying when they purchase a cup of coffee?”

-The reasons could be far beyond the flavor or price or the coffee; it could be the background music, the ambiance, or even a favorite barista.
+The reasons could be far beyond the flavor or price of the coffee; it could be the background music, the ambiance, or even a favorite barista.

-B2B customers are extremely varied, but it’s fair to say the majority make a purchasing decision for one of the following reasons, which Jamie noted.
+Jamie noted that B2B customers are extremely varied, but it’s fair to say the majority make a purchasing decision for one of the following reasons.

 Any of these reasons may account for the majority of a purchasing decision.
 Still, there is often an added emotional driver – even if it’s minimal, that can make an impact, especially when considering the last two types on the list.